-A. The AG does not specify what to do in the event that an index has less than 20 years of history.
+A. The AGs do not specify what to do in the event that an index has less than 20 years of history.
 Many companies would show a table with the available history and then include disclosure in the illustration that the index does not have enough history to complete the full 20-year table.

-Q 4.20: If a policy contains Index Accounts with charges expressed as a percent of account value, should the additional exhibits required by Section 7 of the AG be gross or net of these charges?
+Q 4.19: If a policy contains Index Accounts with charges expressed as a percent of account value, should the additional exhibits required by Section 7.B and 7.C of the AGs be gross or net of these charges?